stormchaserroleplaying/stormchaserRPG/Talents/Paladin/index.md

 #### **Cost:** 5 Character Points
 *Your blessed touch can revitalise and heal.*

-You always have the [Cure Wounds](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Level1/Evocation/#cure-wounds) and [Lesser Restoration](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Level2/Abjuration/#lesser-restoration) spells prepared and they do not count against your number of spells prepared.
-You can cast these spells on yourself as a free action once per turn.
+You always have the [Heal](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Restoration/#heal) and [Lesser Restoration](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Level2/Abjuration/#lesser-restoration) spells prepared and they do not count against your number of spells prepared.

 ### Divine Smite